All Of The Wayward Sisters Will Return To ‘Supernatural’ For Season 14

 — Caitlin the Crucible #SqueeAF (@squeevening) August 7, 2018

 Supernatural spinoffs have not had much luck.
 In addition to the Wayward Sisters getting a quick exit from the CW roster, Bloodlines went down just as fast as reported at CBR.
 In both instances, the shows were received positively by fans, but the ratings didn’t seem to tell the same story.
-CW president Mark Pedowitz said that the show was good, but “just didn’t get there.”
+CW President Mark Pedowitz said that the show was good, but “just didn’t get there.”

 Sorry @TheCW @cw_spn, your failure to pick up #WaywardSisters leaves me bitter and angry.
 I will watch #Supernatural until the end of time, but nothing new you put out, ever, unless you pick up my show.
 You have *spurned* my loyalty.